 Melissa Benn comes from a long line of outspoken campaigners and prominent Parliamentarians.
 She was educated at Holland Park comprehensive and the London School of Economics where she graduated with a First in History, the first woman in a generation to do so.

-From the age of six, Melissa knew that she wanted to be a writer; from her late teens, she knew that she wanted to write fiction and write about politics.
-She has never wavered in that ambition.
+From the age of six, Melissa knew that she wanted to be a writer.
 After leaving university, she worked for Liberty (then, the National Council for Civil Liberties), the Open University, Women in Prison and the London magazine City Limits.
 Since then, she has worked as a freelance journalist, researcher and lecturer, work that supports her long-form writing.
-For several years, she was a Master tutor in journalism at City University and in recent years has worked as a tutor at West Dene college and the Arvon Foundation, and also offers writing and editorial support on an occasional private basis.
+For several years, she was a Master tutor in journalism at City University and in recent years has worked as a tutor at West Dene college and the Arvon Foundation.
+She also offers writing and editorial support on an occasional private basis.

 Melissa has published nine books, including two novels.
 Her first novel, Hamish Hamilton, 1994 was described by writer Margaret Forster as ‘remarkably sophisticated’ for a first piece of long fiction.
 (Chatto and Windus, 2008) was widely praised and shortlisted for a British Book Award in 2008.
 It was described by the novelist Sara Paretsky as an ‘insider look at politics and power but a heartbreaking novel in its own right.’

-A committed feminist since her early teens, Melissa has published a number of shorter and longer works on the shifting pressures, expanding possibilities and enduring burdens of women’s lives.
+Melissa has also published a number of shorter and longer works on the shifting pressures, expanding possibilities and enduring burdens of women’s lives.
 Her books on these themes include (Jonathan Cape 1998) described by Catherine Lockerbie in the Scotsman as a ‘warm compassionate and unfailingly intelligent’ study of contemporary motherhood.
 This was followed, a decade and a half later, by (John Murray 2013), an exploration of young women’s lives from the perspective of a feminist and mother in mid-life, which was shortlisted for a Politico’s Book of the Year in 2014 and described by one blogger as ‘A Bible for any young woman who has doubted herself, any brilliant mind who has ever felt unworthy..’

 In her writing on education, Melissa has consistently tried to tackle contemporary myths about state education and to set out the case for a more equal system.
 With Fiona Millar she co-authoredCompass 2006) an influential pamphlet that challenged the drift towards the marketisation of state education within the then New Labour government and put the case for strong, non-selective, community schools.